Sergmis/azure-content/articles/virtual-machines/resource-groups-vm-searching.md

 	2012-R2-Datacenter
 	Windows-Server-Technical-Preview

-From this list, copy the chosen SKU name, and you have all the information for the **Set-AzureVMSourceImage** PowerShell cmdlet or for a resource group template file that requires you to specify the publisher, offer, and SKU for an image.
+From this list, copy the chosen SKU name, and you have all the information for the **Set-AzureRmVMSourceImage** PowerShell cmdlet or for a resource group template file that requires you to specify the publisher, offer, and SKU for an image.

 ### Video walkthrough